s4orii/Fake-NATS/README.md

 ### 🎯 Objective

-Harvest NATS client credentials by deploying a fake server and luring the legitimate client to connect to us instead of the real `dc01.mirage.htb`.
+Harvest NATS client credentials by deploying a fake server and luring the legitimate client to connect to us instead of the real `nats-svc.mirage.htb`.

 ---